Nelson County, Kentucky

 - 2004 - My Old Kentucky Home State Park is recognized as a National Historic Landmark.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Nelson County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Nelson County, Kentucky.